 For thirty years, FBC has worked to protect the beauty and integrity of this magical part of Maine where wild lakes, bogs, and forests meet unspoiled coastlines and islands.
 Frenchman Bay Conservancy operates at both the community and landscape scales.
-The organization conserves distinctive, culturally, and locally significant places of particular relevance for local communities.
+The organization conserves distinctive and locally significant places of particular relevance for local communities.
 FBC also works at a landscape-scale to conserve large, intact ecosystems that provide clean water, and critical habitat and corridors for wildlife.

 Community Conservation Example: Tidal Falls